About our Chemical Criminalistics service

 It examines forensic trace evidence samples and reports on casework findings, providing expert evidence on all elements of forensic trace investigations.

-- examine intricate forensic trace evidence samples from a wide range of criminal investigations including arson, homicide, kidnapping, serious assault, sexual assault, gang-related and organized crime, and terrorism incidents
+It supports criminal investigations into arson, homicide, kidnapping, serious assault, sexual assault, gang-related and organised crime, and terrorism incidents.

-- collection kits for analysis of ignitable liquid residues from scenes and the hands of suspects.
+- collection kits for analysis of ignitable liquid residues from crime scenes and suspects

 - analysis of suspected chemical warfare agents.

-- comparison of gunshot residue composition from suspect samples with related fired cartridge cases
+- comparing gunshot residue composition from suspect samples with related fired cartridge cases.

-The unit has capability to analyse miscellaneous materials including tapes, plastics, adhesives, cosmetic traces and lubricants as well as assisting with identification of unknown chemicals and materials.
+The unit can analyse miscellaneous materials including tapes, plastics, adhesives, cosmetic traces and lubricants and help identify unknown chemicals and materials.